Jcmouy/Store-Management-Subscription/README.md

 * Upload credit card information
 * Endpoint use by an external source that will perform the charges to the subscriptions

+In this project the type of store chosen for the backend was a coffee shop.

 # MANUAL INSTALLATION

-* To execute a new version of the Coffee Shop project:
+* To execute a new version of the Store mangament project:

-- Execute "maven clean install" in the Coffee Shop project.
+- Execute "maven clean install" in the Store mangament project.

 - Doing this will automatically copy the jar file to the target folder in the docker compose project (Dockerfiles/target)